mmikowski/hi_score/README.md

 The `bin/xhi` tool guides developers through lifecycle stages and employs sophisticated dependency checking to help avoid mistakes.
 The `bin/xhi build,dev_start` command installs vendor assets; copies, configures, and patches vendor files for development; configures and starts an HTTP server; lints code with ESLint and other checks, lists TODO items for developer review; runs all regression test suites in `test.d`; calculates and reports test coverage; minimizes, obsfucates, and creates a unique distribution directory containing multiple applications.
 The latest build can always be found in `build/latest/dist`.

-The project is provided with three example applications.
+`hi_score` has three example applications.
 Two (`app-ex01.html` and `app-ex02.html`) are quite simple.
-The third, Typebomb2 (`app-tb02.html`). is the latest addition and it is far less trivial.
+The third, Typebomb2 (`app-tb02.html`) is the latest addition and it is far less trivial.
 Use the Chrome developer tools to inspect the CSS, the DOM, and the JavaScript.
 Notice how CSS classes are obsfucated and namespaced.
-A snapshot of the Typebomb2 game in action is shown below.
+A snapshot of the game in action is shown below.

 ![Typebomb2][_0B]

 ---
 ## Key benefits
-**`hi_score`** solves lots of hard stuff out-of-the-box so we can focus on improving things that really matter, like JavaScript, HTML, CSS and application logic.
+`hi_score` solves lots of hard stuff out-of-the-box so we can focus on improving things that really matter, like JavaScript, HTML, CSS and application logic.
 Key benefits are listed below.

 - Automated full-lifecycle best practice with the `bin/xhi` tool
 - Integration with Git and NPM lifecycles